BDC Hamburger Icon

 Is a chargeback reversible?

-Although reversing a chargeback is technically possible, it’s not easy — and the odds aren’t in your favor.
-Card issuers typically side with cardholders and their guidelines reflect this bias.
+While reversing a chargeback is technically possible, it’s not easy — and card issuers typically side with cardholders.

 “When a chargeback is issued, merchants must respond to the case with all of the supporting documentation they have to back their claim that a payment was processed without error and that the goods or services rendered were satisfactory,” Ortiz explained.
 “If they do not respond, they are liable.
 If they do not provide enough documentation to back their claim, they are liable.
 If the issuer has additional information from the cardholder that supports their claim, they are liable.”

-There are multiple reasons for chargeback fraud, including buyer’s remorse, dissatisfaction with the products or services provided or confusion about the proper refund process.
+Chargeback fraud may stem from buyer’s remorse, dissatisfaction with the products or services or confusion about the refund process.

 “The only instance where a chargeback will be reversed is if the business submits a valid dispute backing their claim that the transaction was processed without error and the goods or services rendered were satisfactory,” said Ortiz.
 “Ultimately, it is up to the issuer to determine whether a chargeback will be reversed or not.”